www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

 # Judo i-soft save+ to mqtt bridge for homeassistant
-A small device to write and read settings to Judo i-soft safe+ water softening system with homeassistant.

 This is a small workarount to read and control the Judo isoft safe+ water softener with homeassisant (hassio).
 It is the version with the small character-lcd and leakage protection.